-We at Shen Hospitals are committed to serve the society providing seamless access to most of the advanced procedures of providing patient-centric care and surgical services.
-We promise to deliver high-quality compassionate care with our medical experts who are highly experienced, so we have expanded our services with a Day Surgery Centre.
+We at Shens Hospitals are committed to serve the society providing seamless access to most of the advanced procedures of providing patient-centric care and (Day Care Surgery) surgical services.
+We promise to deliver high-quality compassionate care with our medical experts who are highly experienced, so we have expanded our services with a Day Care Surgery Centre.

 We provide surgical services under the following areas of expertise

 - Time is spent less at the hospital

 - The ability to return to an ordinary setting for your recovery

 - We have an on-site diagnostic imaging centre and pharmacy.

 - Our surgeries are conducted on a daily basis by using local or general anaesthesia with a team of highly skilled medical professionals.

 Preparing for a day surgery